brotkrueml/schema/Documentation/Developer/Api.rst

 The method sets the unique ID of the model.
 With the ID, you can cross-reference types on the same page or between different pages (and even between different web sites) without repeating all the properties.

-It's common to use an
-``IRI <https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier>``__ as ID like in the above example.
+It is common to use an `IRI <https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier>`__ as ID like in the above example.
 Please keep in mind that the ID should be consistent between changes of the properties, e.g. if a person marries and the name is changed.
 The person is still the same, so the IRI should be.

 The IRI is no URL, so it is acceptable to give a "404 Not Found" back if you call it in a browser.